JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 ---
-title: "A Month of 2021 Quantified"
+title: "Month of 2021 Quantified"
 date: "2023-10-08"
 ---